osstech-jp/openam_iccard_authmodule/README.md

    Android: Coming Soon ... <br/>

-3. Start Authentication with your browzer <br/>
+3. Start Authentication with your browser <br/>